Flick: Few Labels Text Classification using K-Aware Intermediate Learning in Multi-Task Low-Resource Languages: Abstract

-Training deep learning networks with minimal supervision has gained significant research attention due to its potential to reduce reliance on extensive labelled data.
-While self-training methods have proven effective in semi-supervised learning, they remain vulnerable to errors from noisy pseudo labels.
-Moreover, most recent approaches to the few-label classification problem are either designed for resource-rich languages such as English or involve complex cascading models that are prone to overfitting.
-To address the persistent challenge of few-label text classification in truly low-resource linguistic contexts, where existing methods often struggle with noisy pseudo-labels and domain adaptation, we propose \texttt{Flick}.
-Unlike prior methods that rely on generic multi-cluster pseudo-labelling or complex cascading architectures, \texttt{Flick} leverages the fundamental insight that distilling high-confidence pseudo-labels from a broader set of initial clusters can dramatically improve pseudo-label quality, particularly for linguistically diverse, low-resource settings. \texttt{Flick} introduces a novel pseudo-label refinement component, a departure from traditional pseudo-labelling strategies by identifying and leveraging top-performing pseudo-label clusters.
-This component specifically learns to distil highly reliable pseudo-labels from an initial broad set by focusing on single-cluster cohesion and leveraging an adaptive top-k selection mechanism.
-This targeted refinement process is crucial for mitigating the propagation of errors inherent in low-resource data, allowing for robust fine-tuning of pre-trained language models with only a handful of true labels.
-We demonstrate Flick's efficacy across 14 diverse datasets, encompassing challenging low-resource languages such as Arabic, Urdu, and Setswana, alongside English, showcasing its superior performance and adaptability.
+In low-resource (LR) language communities, web-based discourse suffers from a suboptimal availability of web technologies.
+This limits their population's ability to leverage language models to be applied in settings such as cybercrime prevention and cross-dialect communication.
+Therefore, it reinforces linguistic inequality compared to high-resource (HR) languages' privileges, which contradicts the 10th goal of the United Nations Sustainable Development Goals (SDGs).
+Consequently, training machine learning models with minimal supervision has gained significant research attention.
+While self-training methods have proven effective in semi-supervised learning, they remain vulnerable to errors accumulating from noisy pseudo labels (PLs).
+Moreover, most recent approaches to the few-label (FL) classification problem are either designed for HR languages or involve complex cascading models that are prone to overfitting.
+To address the persistent challenge of FL text classification in LR linguistic contexts, where existing methods often struggle with noisy PLs, model bias, limited accessibility, poor scalability, and high energy costs, we propose the FL Intermediate Learning technique to empower LR Languages for Web-Scale Language Diversity FLICK.
+FLICK introduces a novel PLs refinement component, a departure from traditional pseudo-labelling strategies by identifying and leveraging top-performing PLs clusters.
+This component specifically learns to distil highly reliable PLs from an initial broad set by focusing on single-cluster cohesion and leveraging an adaptive Top-K selection mechanism.
+This integrated architecture is crucial for mitigating the requirement for ample annotated data and high cost, allowing and empowering the participation of less represented populations on the web with less energy.
+We demonstrate FLICK's efficacy across 14 diverse datasets, encompassing challenging LR languages such as Arabic, Urdu, and Setswana, alongside English, showcasing its superior performance, scalability, and adaptability.
+We observe that introducing the K-aware PLs mechanism in the intermediate layer noticeably improves FL learning.
+FLICK leads to more dependable LR text classification systems that support fairer, more inclusive, and socially beneficial web applications.